-As the time for the baby’s birth nears, the umbilical cord carries antibodies from you to your baby, to help the baby ward off infections for the first three months after birth.
+As the time for the baby’s birth nears, the umbilical cord carries antibodies from you to your baby, to help the baby ward off infections for the first few months after birth.
 You pass on the antibodies that are present in your bloodstream.

 After the baby’s birth, the cord becomes unnecessary as the baby can feed, breathe and empty the bowel and bladder without its help.
 Therefore, it is clamped and cut after delivery.

-Tips To Take Care Of Umbilical Cord:
+Tips To Take Care Of Umbilical Cord

 The clamped umbilical stump is unsightly, and you might not want to keenly look at it or touch it.
 But you need to take care that it is healing normally.
 It is important to keep your baby’s umbilical cord stump and the skin around it clean and dry.
 This will make the stump shrivel and fall off, and also prevent infection (2).

 - Keep it clean: If the stump is sticky or dirty, dab it gently with a wet cloth or clean with plain water.
 Then dry it with a clean cotton cloth to remove any moisture around it.
 Do not use any soap or alcohol unless instructed by the healthcare providers, as it can irritate the skin.
 Some areas or countries still use surgical spirits to clean the stump.
 This is dependant on various factors, such as the rate of stump infections.
 Your healthcare provider will assist you with the best choice for you and your baby.

 - Keep it dry: Expose the stump to air so that the base dries out quickly.
 See to it the diaper does not fall over the stump.
 On warmer days, dress the baby in such a way that the cord area gets enough air.